bshack/white-label-view/README.md

 ### Element

-At instantiation you can set an element for the view:
+At instantiation you can set an element scope for the view:

 ```
 const MyView = class extends View {